comwes/mkpdfs-mkdocs-plugin/README.md

 1. This package requires MkDocs version 1.0
 2. Python 3.4 or higher
 3. WeasyPrint depends on cairo, Pango and GDK-PixBuf which need to be installed separately.
-Please follow the installation instructions for your platform carefully:
+Please follow the your platform installation instructions carefully:
     - [Linux][weasyprint-linux]
     - [MacOS][weasyprint-macos]
     - [Windows][weasyprint-windows]